madjeek-web/symfony-mailjet-bundle/README.md

 ## Contributing

-Contributions are welcome from **everyone** - whether you're a student learning PHP, a professional developer, or a teacher improving the documentation!
+Contributions are welcome from whether you're a student learning PHP, a professional developer, or a teacher improving the documentation.

 ### How to Contribute